Lauri1010/NeuralNetworkML/README.md

 **In linux for instance:**:
 g++ -O3 -Ofast -march=native -mtune=native -ftree-vectorize -ffast-math -frename-registers -floop-nest-optimize -Wall -std=c++17 -Wall -I/home/lauri_turunen/nn/src/includes -c neuralm.cpp -o neuralm
 ./neuralm 0 and ./neuralm 1 for prediction
+**You need to compile the code before running the program.
+You can use prediction mode with the trained network**
 ## Features:
 - Easy to edit multilayer network for neural computing
 - Portable skeleton struct enables easy sharing and loading from hard disk